Email Obfuscation: a Simple, Effective Implementation Email Obfuscation: a Simple, Effective Implementation

 <span class="email">email@example<b>.example</b>.com</span>

-And the following CSS:
+And this CSS:

 span.email b {